Thomas Jordan Trust

 Benefits may be given to supplement otherwise available benefits where it can be shown that the otherwise available benefit only partly meets a demonstrated need.

-Priority shall be given to grants that would enable recipients to help lift themselves out of poverty so that in the long-term they would be ineligible for assistance.
-For illustration only, and not by way of limitation, grants might buy tools for a trade, day care for someone receiving job training or formal education, tuition for course work, a used vehicle to commute to work, etc.
+For illustration only, and not by way of limitation, grants might buy tools for trade, daycare for someone receiving job training or formal education, tuition for course work, a used vehicle to commute to work, etc.

-Grants shall not be utilized to assist with property taxes
+Grants shall not be utilized to assist with property taxes.

-The Town Council shall establish a three-member committee consisting of Town Council members serving staggered three-year terms.
+The Town Council shall establish a three-member committee of Town Council members serving staggered three-year terms.
 This standing committee shall be designated the Thomas Jordan Trust Subcommittee.

 The Town Manager shall have the authority to authorize individual grants of up to $500.00 per household per year.

 The Thomas Jordan Trust Subcommittee shall meet quarterly to review all disbursements and investments and meet as needed to review requests over $500.00.
-Quarterly summary reports of disbursements and investments shall be provided to the Town Council.

 Out of respect for the privacy of individuals applying for benefits, individual case file information and any meetings concerning individual cases shall be confidential.
-A summary of general information concerning investments and dispositions of cases without individually identifiable case data shall be reported to the council periodically, but not less often than quarterly.
+A summary of general information concerning investments and dispositions of cases without individually identifiable case data shall be reported to the council periodically but not less often than quarterly.